Meeting Zero Liquid Discharge Goals at Simplot Potato Plant

 An average of 8.7 million litres per day of high-strength potato processing wastewater is treated at the facility, with capacity to treat up to 12.1 million litres per day.
 By reclaiming and returning approximately 6.4 million litres per day of water, Simplot has significantly decreased its potable water supply needs.
 Even more important, this reclaimed water is treated as equivalent to Environmental Protection Agency drinking water standards prior to reuse.
 Up to 1.2 million litres of brine reject from the reverse osmosis system can be evaporated each day using innovative spray evaporation technology with a minimal footprint.
 This advanced system uses spray equipment and 17 years of weather data to predict evaporation rates and disposes of brine flows within 9.7 ha of lined lagoons.
 All remaining effluent is used for irrigation of forage crops.
 All potato wastes and solids, including the waste biological solids, are dewatered and disposed as animal feed.
 One hundred percent of the facility’s water is either treated and reused for irrigation or evaporated on-site to the atmosphere, demonstrating Simplot’s commitment to environmental and social responsibility.

-The project’s completion marks Simplot’s designation as the largest food processor successfully returning treated process water equivalent to the drinking water standards by the Environmental Protection Agency in the United States.
-And due to its successful execution and collaborative partnership, Simplot’s PWTRP was also named the national 2016 Industrial Project of the Year by the WateReuse Association.
+The project’s completion marks Simplot’s designation as the largest food processor successfully returning treated process water equivalent to EPA drinking water standards in the United States.
+And due to its successful execution and collaborative partnership, Simplot’s PWTRP was named the national 2016 Industrial Project of the Year by the WateReuse Association.
+The facility was later honored as Food Processing magazine's 2017 Green Plant of the Year.